ADBeta/sqirt/README.md

 Bit Length `-bl`, and Timeout `-to`.
 To add to this I have built in the following controls:

+To adjust the received string buffer size, use `-bs` to change the buffer size.

 To pass a string with a newline (`\r\n`) you can either use `-nl` as an argument or use Unix Shell escaping, `-m $'Hello World\r\n'`